 Protest stickers tend to reflect the issues that people care about.
 It should come as no surprise then that the coronavirus pandemic has emerged as a popular topic of stickers over the last 12 months.
 I have written about coronavirus protest stickers in Brighton, where I spent the first lockdown, but since I moved to Edinburgh I have found a whole new set of stickers, which have evolved as the pandemic has.
 From criticism of the government’s handling of the pandemic, workers rights, and complaints from the city’s student population, through to questioning the efficacy of lockdowns and masks and even rejecting the existence of Covid-19, the stickers I have found over the last few months represent a range of conflicting views.

 Towards the Leith end of Leith Walk is a long red sandstone building.
 106-154 Leith Walk is currently the focus of a bitter struggle between developers who want to demolish the building to build student housing and the grassroots campaign group Save Leith Walk.
 In January 2019 planning permission for the new development was denied, a significant victory for the community group.
 New plans have been submitted that propose to keep the building intact and reopen it as commercial spaces, but in the meantime the shop fronts remain boarded up.
 The dark gray wooden boards have come to serve a purpose of their own however, as a sort of community pin board.
 Slogans, street art, and other miscellanea appears, disappears, and reappears often.
-One of the most recent installations is called False Idols.
+One of the most recent installations is called False Idols, by Creative Electric.

 The death of actor Sean Connery on the 31st October 2020 sparked a predictable outpouring of grief and admiration, particularly in his home city of Edinburgh.
 Not everyone mourned his loss, however.
 It was well known that Connery physically abused women.
 On several occasions he explained how he felt entitled to hit women who ‘deserved’ it, and his first wife Diane Cliento accused him of sustained physical and mental abuse during their marriage.
 Many people, myself included, didn’t know about this until after Connery’s death, and False Idols questions how such a man could be celebrated as a national hero.